 - You need to show that you have considerable experience in the aged care from a managerial role.

-- You usually need to provide a business plan and forecasting including competition in the area.
-The bank will usually run a SWOT (strengths, weaknesses, opportunities and strengths analysis) of the operator.
+- You usually need to provide a business plan, forecasting, and a SWOT (strengths, weaknesses, opportunities and strengths) analysis of the operator.

-Most of our mortgage brokers have actually worked in a bank’s credit department, approving and declining applications for aged care facility commercial loans.
+Many of our mortgage brokers have worked in the credit departments of major banks and lenders, approving and declining aged care facility loan applications.

 How can I get a great deal with a mortgage broker?

-Call us on 1300 889 743 or fill in our free assessment form and speak to an expert in aged care facility commercial loans.
+Call us on 1300 889 743 or fill in our free assessment form to speak with a commercial broker today.

 Tips on buying an aged care facility

 Aged care homes are one of the few commercial property investments that allow you to contribute to social housing in Australia.

 Giving back to a burdened Australian government and the elderly is one thing but how do you know what to look for in a facility?

 Why would I invest in an aged care facility?